inguy24/weewx-openweather_API/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## 📄 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 Copyright (C) 2025 Shane Burkhardt - [GitHub Profile](https://github.com/inguy24)

 ## 🙏 Acknowledgments